pabloa/grafana-alerts/README.rst

 Grafana Alert Module
 ====================

-Based in Grafana Dashboards analyze the values and generates alerts if the hit predefined thresholds.
+Collects stats from a grafana server based in information available in Grafana Dashboards, compare those values to an alert table and throws alert emails in case it is needed.